ligreman/king/README.md

 ## Compatibility

 King for Kong has been developed to be compatible with Kong API Gateway 2.8.x version.
 It may be compatible backwards, but it has not been tested.
+It supports Kong 3.X new features like the new router flavour "expressions".

 ## Prerequisites